 Most people have no clue what that is.

-Check out this example of a benefit-oriented landing page from Snow:
+Check out this benefit-oriented ecommerce landing page example from Snow:

 They don’t take a deep dive into the specific chemicals of their teeth whitening system.